Tips for Swimming Success

 Before lessons begin

 - Talk to your child about the upcoming experience.
-Talk and listen.
-Acknowledge any fears, and help your child overcome them.
+Listen & acknowledge any fears, & help your child overcome them.

 - Encourage your child.

 - Visit our pool before child's lessons begin.
 You both will be able to see the environment.
 Although an appointment is not necessary, it's best to call our office to find the best time for a visit.